 In a 2016 Freedom of Information Commission contested case hearing Waterbury’s district leadership admitted that their data collection system has the capacity to disaggregate this important student-level data but the administration chose not to, therefore, making this type of data not accessible to the public.
 This was startling and the practice continues today.
 While this is legal it is not considered a best practice and allows race-based disparities to go unnoticed and unaddressed.

 The proposed police managed diversion program is not the solution to school-based arrests or school climate.
 It wasn’t created by experts nor has it been vetted in a scientific manner.
 We believe it will become a barrier to a liberatory education experience and at its worst will funnel students into the criminal justice system.
 Increasing police presence in our schools, increasing police contact with students, and stripping our students of their right to due process is a dangerous proposition that Superintendent Ruffin and the Board of Education should reject outright.
-Spend the $240,000.00 on more counselors and social workers. #PoliceFreeSchools #CounselorsNotCops
+Our schools need more counselors and social workers. #PoliceFreeSchools #CounselorsNotCops

 *Data has been aggregated from a variety of sources including FOI requests made directly by